Area-Turtle/Csc690FinalProject-Tarot-Cards/README.md

 "1941 Blondie Comic Playing Card" by andertoons is licensed with CC BY 2.0.
 To view a copy of this license, visit https://creativecommons.org/licenses/by/2.0/

 ## Must haves:
+(Warning somewhat big project due to the number of images)
 - The app will randomly draw out at least 3 cards from the deck.

 - Seperate pages for for each section of the app.
 (Four total)